topolvm/topolvm/docs/proposals/multiple-volumegroups.md

       hdd: 10
 ```

-### Ephemeral Volume
+### Ephemeral Inline Volume

-Ephemeral Volume doesn't have StorageClass.
+Ephemeral Inline Volumes are not related to StorageClass.
-However it can specify arbitrary values in `volumeAttributes`.
+However, it has `volumeAttributes` parameter.

 This proposal will allow to specify device class in `volumeAttributes`.